Student typing on laptop at table

 OR

-- Four years of college-prep math.
-Algebra 1, geometry and algebra 2 or equivalents are preferred.
-The fourth year of math must be at or above the level of algebra 2.
+• Four years of calculus-track mathematics completed or in progress with grades of C or better.
+Examples of preferred courses include algebra 1, geometry and algebra 2 (or equivalent such as integrated math) with a fourth year at or above the level of algebra 2 (e.g. algebra 3, functions/trigonometry, pre-calculus, discrete math, IB higher math, calculus, college algebra); statistics is acceptable.
 AP Computer Science can be counted in place of the fourth year of math.
 AND

 Transfer students